Hi, I’m Karen

 You can love and feel love with an intensity you never knew was possible.
 And anger, guilt, anxiety and shame, too.

-I’m a parent and family coach and mum to three amazing tweens: a son and twin daughters born not quite two years apart (yes – three under two!).
+I’m a certified transformation and mindset coach for parents and mum to three amazing tweens: a son and twin daughters born not quite two years apart (yes – three under two!).

 I know that being a parent is the most wonderful, rewarding and joyful experience – and also more challenging, overwhelming, physically and emotionally demanding than anything you’ve ever done before.